asmaa-elfatayry/Nursery-App/README.md

 - `POST /teachers`: Add a new teacher
 - `PUT /teachers`: Update an existing teacher
 - `DELETE /teachers`: Delete a teacher
-- `PUT /teachers/password`: Change teacher's password
+- `PUT /teachers/password`: Change the teacher's password

 ### Children